Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

 which is also a normal distribution with variance inflated by a factor of $\delta$.
-Similar results can be derived for specific distributions of the exponential family such as the Bernoulli, the exponential and the beta distributions where the normalized power-likelihood is of the same distributional form.
+Similar results can be derived for specific distributions of the exponential family such as the Bernoulli, the exponential and the beta distributions where the normalized power likelihood is of the same distributional form.
 This property simplifies calculations when using the PEP methodology, especially for Gaussian models where the resulting posterior distribution and marginal likelihood are available in closed form.
-An application of the PEP prior using the normalized power-likelihood for MCMC-based variable selection in binary logistic regression can be found in \cite{perrakis_baysm}.
+An application of the PEP prior using the normalized power likelihood for MCMC-based variable selection in binary logistic regression can be found in \cite{perrakis_baysm}.

 However, this property does not hold for all members of the exponential family.
-For instance, for the binomial and Poisson regression models, the normalized power-likelihoods are composed by products of discrete distributions that have no standard identifiable form.
+For instance, for the binomial and Poisson regression models, the normalized power likelihoods are composed by products of discrete distributions that have no standard form.
 Although it is feasible to perform likelihood evaluations for each observation, the additional computational burden renders the implementation of the PEP prior methodology time-consuming and inefficient.
 One possible computational solution to the problem would be to utilize an exchange-rate algorithm for doubly-intractable distributions \citep{Murray_etal_2006}.
 However, this approach would further increase MCMC computational costs.

 Here we pursue a more generic approach for the implementation of PEP methodology in GLMs by redefining the prior itself.
 Namely, we consider two adaptations of the PEP prior which, in principle, can be applied to any statistical model and, consequently, are applicable to all members of the exponential family.
-For the remainder of this paper, without loss of generality we restrict the scale parameter $\phi$ to be fixed, which is the case for the binomial, Poisson and normal with known error variance regression models.
-Specifically, we assume that $\phi=1$ and remove $\phi$ from all conditional expressions to alleviate notation.
+For the remainder of this paper, without loss of generality we restrict the scale parameter $\phi$ to be known, which is the case for the binomial, Poisson and normal with known error variance regression models.
+Moreover, in order to alleviate notation we remove $\phi$ from all conditional expressions in the following of the paper.